On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Introduction

-Using the aforementioned inferred signs, some surprising novel insights were able to be obtained, providing solid grounds for the definition of a Signed Ego Network Model (hereafter referred to as SENM).
-For instance, despite the remarkably predictable structure of the ENM, its relationship signs can vary dramatically.
+Using the aforementioned inferred signs, some novel insights were able to be obtained, providing solid grounds for the definition of a Signed Ego Network Model (hereafter referred to as SENM).
+For instance, despite the consistency of the presence of the ENM, the distribution of the signs of its relationships can vary dramatically.
 Indeed, one past paper made a concentrated effort to compare levels of negativity across multiple different cultures and communities~\cite{Tacchi_2023}.
-Networks were observed to vary between 49.90\% and 69.47\%.
+The networks' negativities were observed to vary between 49.90\% and 69.47\%.
 What's more, it was found that, although there were some differences due to culture, these appeared to be overwhelmed by the impact of the topic around which a community was formed (e.g. journalism or reality TV).
 Furthermore, the influence of the topic was stronger the more negative it was, with the differences between cultures decreasing dramatically for the most negative topics.
 However, in the absence of a specific topic-based community, cultural differences were still very much observable.
+A concept that runs parallel to topic's negativity is how polarising it is.
+Here, polarisation can be defined as the tendency of group members with opposite viewpoints to become more and more ideologically separated as they engage with a given topic~\cite{Sunstein_1999}.

 Understanding these cultural differences becomes even more important the more different cultures interact and, in the globally connected modern world, interculture communications occur more frequently than ever.
+Although, given that the SENM is a very recent development, investigations between culture, and other types of communities, have so far been very preliminary.
 In addition to cultural differences, and in contradiction with previous expectations, the most negative circles of the SENM tend to be the innermost ones~\cite{Tacchi_2022}.
-In the conventional ENM, the inner circles are where our most important and trusted connections lie~\cite{Sutcliffe_2015}, so this was a particularly surprising finding.
+In the conventional ENM, the inner circles are where our most important and trusted connections lie~\cite{Sutcliffe_2015}, so this was an unexpected finding.
 As with the negativity of each network as a whole, a better understanding of how the negativities of the different circles within the SENM change between cultures may reveal non-trivial and impactful insights.